ianrios/pythonETL-reactCRUD/docs/Assignment2.md

-### Assignment 2: data modeling and db scripting:
+# Assignment 2: data modeling and db scripting:

+## Steps for running Assignment 2 code

-- Start db via `docker compose up --build -d`
+- Start db via `docker compose up db -d`
+  - if db container not working try `sudo lsof -i :5432` then `kill <pid>` within regular terminal, not container
 - Run script via `python -m scripts.init_db`
   - use flag `--init` to initialize db with csv file
   - use flag `--query` to query resulting database once populated
   - flags can be combined
   - no flags prints hint

+## Process from readme

 Must answer the following questions: